sAmyAox/3004TeamProject/README.md

 sequence diagram
 state diagram
 usecases
+Textual explanation of your design decisions

 code:shut_down()
-code:patient device constructors and starting file code:implementation method for functions, inheritance of classes suggestion of how to code some of the tasks, testing and debugging
+code:patient device constructors and starting file

 final version of：
 usecases
 UML
+sequence diagrams
 code:shut_down()
-code: inheritance of classes
-sequence diagram
+code:implementation method for functions, inheritance of classes ,suggestion of how to code some of the tasks, testing and debugging

 ---